ukama/ukama/systems/console-bff/README.md

 1. Configure `PLANNING_TOOL_DB`; run `pnpm prisma-pre-build` (use `prisma migrate deploy` in production).
-2. Add `"planning-tool"` back to the `include` list in `tsconfig.json` and remove it from `.eslintignore`.
+2. Add `"planning-tool"` back to the `include` list in `tsconfig.json` and remove it from the ignores in `eslint.config.mjs`.
 The standalone `planning-tool/index.ts` bootstrap is dead (it predates consolidation and imports the removed `@apollo/subgraph`) — delete it or leave it excluded.
 3. `server/schema.ts`: import `planningResolvers from "../planning-tool/modules"`
    and append `...planningResolvers` to `ALL_RESOLVERS`.
-4. `server/context.ts`: add `prisma` to `AppContext` and pass it from `server/index.ts` (singleton exported from `common/prisma`).
+4. `server/context.ts`: add `prisma` to `AppContext` and pass it from `server/index.ts` (singleton exported from `planning-tool/prisma-client`;
+   it lives there so the main build never depends on a generated Prisma client).
 Consider lazy-initializing the client so a missing DB degrades planning queries instead of failing boot.